 While Mt.
 Wire is a relatively low elevation peak, it is an outstanding spring hike of over 2,000 vertical feet with incredible views in every direction, rampant wildflowers, and wildlife that includes the occasional rattlesnake or mountain lion.
 In most years the peak can be hiked free of snow in April, and is an excellent “tune up” for the bigger mountains.

-The two most popular routes up Mt.
-Wire are via Georges Hollow, and via Pioneer Park.
+Getting ThereThe two most popular trailheads for Mt.
+Wire are Georges Hollow, and This is the Place Heritage Park.

 Take I-15 4th south exit and continue east through downtown, up past the University of Utah, and turn left (east) on Wakara Avenue.
 Follow this up past several buildings to the end of the road.
-Turn right on Coldrow Avenue and go south.
+Turn right on Colorow Road and go south.
 There is almost immediately a trailhead that accesses the Bonneville Shoreline Trail, but the better trailhead is a little further down the road (marked with a sign), just before the Huntsman building.
 Park along either side of the road.

 Red TapeThere are no permit requirements for either route.
-Be careful not to trespass at Pioneer Park.
+Be careful not to trespass at This is the Place Heritage Park.
 As with most foothill peaks in the Wasatch, and Salt Lake City in particular, trails are rampant, and you can expect to do some back-tracking the first time you do these hikes.

-Spring and Fall are best, as the low elevation and southern/western exposure makes a summer hike very hot.
+When To ClimbSpring and Fall are best, as the low elevation and southern/western exposure makes a summer hike very hot.
 Dry spells in winter also make the hike possible in some years.
 Only for part of the winter and after snowstorms is there usually enough snow for skiing and snowshoeing.